arranzropablo/learning-angular/README.md

 Each "section" finishes with a developed project where the acquired knowledge is shown off.

 Index:<br>
-1.helloWorld: Final project is a simple app where we can find examples of components (created via CLI and manually), ngIf and ngFor.<br>
+1.helloWorld: Simple app made as a "hello world" where we can find examples of components (created via CLI and manually), ngIf and ngFor.<br>
+2.simpsons-app: First SPA made.
+This app contains a navbar which you can use to navigate to "characters" section or to search any simpsons character you want (among those which I've included).
+With this app I've learnt how to use components (more deeply than in "helloWorld"),  services and routing.